Always Download Drivers MANUALLY

 I also agree, it is important to keep your drivers up to date.
 I tend to wait for a short while when a new driver is released.

-This is because on occasion the driver is quickly withdrawn due to some unforeseen coding error which causes a problem with that device.
+This is because on occasion the driver is quickly withdrawn due to some unforeseen coding error which causes an issue with that device.

 Click here to post comments